-MEETING OF THE PUBL IC TRUST BOARD - Thur sday 6 th Decembe er 2018 Establishment Reviews - Sk ill Mix AGENDA ITEM: 10, ENC 8 Report Author and Job Title: Angie Davies Associate Director of Nursing Dr Karen Dunderdale Director of Nursing Action Required Approve ⊠ Discuss □ Inform □ Assu ure □ Executive Summary The second phase of the reviews has looked at the skill mix of each ar ea.
-It was clear that a number and manage the shift, as role to the ward manager Deputy Manager / Shift C demand and issues in the senior clinical nursing prea a senior level of decision will provide this, hence the area.
-This is a strong clipractice as a workforce me well as provide a role.
-This will be coordinator.
-The que inpatient areas re sence, who can lea making.
-The band be inclusion of a sh nical leadership m a deputising supportive the role of the band 6 uality and performance equires a strengthened ad the shift and provide 6 shift coordinator role nift coordinator in each Nursing Associate (NA) we due to qualify in January area and will be included in the band 5 position on e skill mix review also included consideration of the new resing Associate (NA) where possible and all twenty trained to qualify in January 2019 have been placed in a subset a and will be included in the ward establishment and ider band 5 position on the rosters.
-As registered accorditioners they provide a workforce solution to the exforce vacancy issue.
-A number of staff at ban adjustment to band or cli due process as required in nical area and this ·
+MEETING OF THE PUBL IC TRUST BOARD - Thur sday 6 th Decembe er 2018 Establishment Reviews - Sk kill Mix AGENDA ITEM: 10, ENC 8 Report Author and Job Title: Angie Davies Associate Director of Nursing Responsible Director: Dr Karen Dunderdale Director of Nursing Action Required Approve ⊠ Discuss □ Inform 🗆 Assu ire 🗆 Executive Summary The second phase of t reviews has looked at the It was clear that a number and manage the shift, as role to the ward manager Deputy Manager / Shift C demand and issues in the senior clinical nursing pre a senior level of decision will provide this, hence the area.
+This is a strong cli- practice as a workforce m The skill mix review also Nursing Associate (NA) we due to qualify in January area and will be included the band 5 position on practitioners they provid workforce vacancy issue.
+A number of staff at ban adjustment to band or cli- due process as required in skill mix of each and of areas needed a swell as provide a role.
+This will be Coordinator.
+The que inpatient areas re- sence, who can lead making.
+The band he inclusion of a sh nical leadership model. included consideration odel. included consideration after possible and 2019 have been p in the ward establis the rosters.
+As re- e a workforce so d 6, band 3 and b nical area and this ea. a dedicated role to lead a deputising supportive the role of the band 6 uality and performance equires a strengthened ad the shift and provide 6 shift coordinator role nift coordinator in each odel and reflects best tion of the new role of all twenty trainee NA's blaced in a substantive hment and identified in egistered accountable plution to the nursing